cclib/cclib.github.io/_sources/data_notes.txt

 etsyms
 ------

 The attributes ``etsyms`` is a list containing the symmetries (strings) of the excited states found in the calculation.
-As for `etenergies`_ and other attributes related to excited states, there should be as many elements in this list as there are excited states in the calcualtion.
+As for `etenergies`_ and other attributes related to excited states, there should be as many elements in this list as there are excited states in the calculation.

 Note that while the symmetry descriptions start with the string ``Singlet`` or ``Triplet``, the exact format differs between programs.